Horse Mackerel "Kabayaki" Rice Bowl

 Rice & Noodles

-Does not include time needed to remove excess moisture from the horse mackerel or the time needed to marinate.
+Excludes time needed to let the horse mackerel rest, and time needed to marinate.

 Ingredients (Serves 2)